jysui123/esql/README.md

 This project aims at dealing all these addtional processing steps and provides an api to generate DSL in one step for visibility usage in Cadence.

+## Testing Module
+We are using elasticsearch's SQL translate API as a reference in testing.
+Testing contains 3 basic steps:
+- using elasticsearch's SQL translate API to translate sql to dsl
+- using our library to convert sql to dsl
+- query local elasticsearch server with both dsls, check the results are identical

 ## ES V2.x vs ES V6.5
 |Item|ES V2.x|ES v6.5|
 |:-:|:-:|:-:|